Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ###Work with environmental structure, vs work that depends on internal structure
-running workshops and seeing clinets vs. reading books and doing math
+running workshops and seeing clients vs. reading books and doing math

 key distinction: how costly is it to get up and take a break?

-Turnning one kind of work into the other
+Turning one kind of work into the other

 Collaborators